 Of course, when history meets headwinds, sometimes the headwinds prevail.
 Despite more than 25 years of consecutive dividend increases under its belt, Wells Fargo

 A company's payout ratio -- usually calculated as dividends divided by net income -- is one of the most commonly used metrics to determine whether it can afford to continue paying its dividend at the same rate.
 A high payout ratio suggests that a company is returning the vast majority of its earnings to shareholders, and therefore may not have enough left over to fund future operations -- risking cut or suspended payments down the line.

 Another good metric is free cash flow.
 Net income is an accounting construction that captures the gist of a company's operations, but it doesn't reflect how much cash a company actually has left over from its operations to cut your check.

-Consider ruling out companies with a ratio above 80% or which are free cash flow negative.
+Consider ruling out companies with a ratio greater than 80%, or negative free cash flow.

 Two companies risking a blowup

 So which companies will likely be the next dividend blowups?
 According to the above criteria, possibly these two: